pachyderm/pachyderm/doc/pachctl/pachctl_update-pipeline.md

-## ./pachctl create-pipeline
+## ./pachctl update-pipeline

-Create a new pipeline.
+Update an existing Pachyderm pipeline.

 ### Synopsis

-Create a new pipeline from a spec
+Update a Pachyderm pipeline with a new spec

 # Pipeline Specification